-After numerous attempts to wipe & install 10.6.8 (nice, stable, friendly, reliable ol’ 10.6.8) using an external DVD drive, I was coming up dry.
+After numerous attempts to wipe & install 10.6.8 (after having backed up files using a USB 3 duplicator, of course) using an external DVD drive, I was coming up dry.
 No luck, so it’s time to get creative.

 Luckily, there’s a way to get rid of that nasty “not ready for primetime” OS as long as you’re not scared of getting your hands dirty.
 Here’s the methodology I used, based on this thread over on the Apple discussion boards… you’ll need the following:

 • a new Mac Mini (referred to here as Mac #1) running OS 10.7 with either an i5 or i7 processor.

 • another Mac (either MBP or iMac is fine, referred to here as Mac #2), as long as it’s fairly recent and has an installed i5 or i7 processor.

 • the original OS 10.6 install discs that Mac #2 came with (those are the grey ones).

 • a FULL RETAIL INSTALL version of OS 10.6 (that’s the one with the Snow Leopard on the cover)

 1. Grab your Mini, and go to System Preferences » Startup Disk.
 Tell it you want to boot it into Target Disk Mode.

 2. Hook up the FW800 cable between the Mini and your i5 Mac (for me, I used my 2.4 i5 MBP), and restart the Mini in Target mode.
 The Mini should pop up on your Mac’s desktop as an external disk.